simone-lungarella/the-bloody-way-to-c/resources/the-bloody-way-to-c.md

 ## Execute a C program

-*C* is a compiled language, this means you cannot execute a file containing the main function.
-It requires to be compiled.
+_C_ is a compiled language, this means that you cannot execute a file containing the main function.
+It requires to be compiled in an executable program.

-You can use: `cc` to compile a *C* program. `cc` is a Unix command that let you easily communicate with the compiler.
+You can use: `cc` to compile a _C_ program. `cc` is a Unix command that let you easily communicate with the compiler.
 You can use: `cc --version` to check what compiler does it use.

 ```txt
 cc (GCC) 14.2.1 20240912 (Red Hat 14.2.1-3)